 Paul communicates that our very special time of reflection and benefit may be used, if we are not careful as something which brings judgment—being guilty of the blood of the Lord! .
 “But a man must examine himself, and in so doing he is to eat of the bread and drink of the cup.
 For he who eats and drinks, eats and drinks judgment to himself if he does not judge the body rightly” (1 Corinthians 11:28-29).

 Partaking of this event in “an unworthy manner” brings judgment.
-To my understanding, an unworthy manner which is that which fails to address sin, or wrong-doing in the participant’s life.
+To my understanding, an unworthy manner is that which fails to address sin, or wrong-doing in the participant’s life.
 Failure to communicate full surrender to Christ as you engage in the act of doing just that invites some element of judgment, or consequences, even to the point of sickness or death.